Overview

 As this is a UNIX file system, it will contain the following common directories:

-• /home: home folders for each user.
+: home folders for each user./lib

-• /opt: optional packages install directory.
+: optional packages install directory./run

-Viewing the contents of the /home directory reveals a rick directory.
-Within this directory, there is a second ingredients file.
+directory.
+Within this directory, there is a second ingredients

-Fortunately, you can use the less command to view its contents:
+Fortunately, you can use the less

 This gives us the second ingredient (flag 2).